julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Coaching & Accountability/Note.md

 ## In

-- Surface a personally meaningful goal distinct from required performance targets
+- **BL-028:** Surface a personally meaningful goal distinct from required performance targets.
-- Calibrate the goal so it is ambitious, specific, and credible
+- **BL-029:** Calibrate the goal so it is ambitious, specific, and credible.
-- Film the ambitious-goal commitment — then mine the video for coaching decisions
+- **BL-114:** Film the ambitious-goal commitment — then mine the video for coaching decisions.

 ## Out

 - **Set XP, check, or reward targets** — not included as personally meaningful goal discovery unless the student connected the metric to a larger aspiration or area of growth.